HWalker79

 Nobody knows for sure what the early atmosphere on the Earth was like, but the consensus among scientists today is that it was nothing like the cocktail of gases that Miller used[2];

-If you use the gas mixture that scientists accept today[3] and repeat the experiment, you do not get any amino acids arising – you actually get Cyanide and other extremely toxic molecules.
+If you use the gas mixture that secular scientists propose today[3] and repeat the experiment, you do not get any amino acids arising – you actually get Cyanide and other extremely toxic molecules.
 If there happened to be any loose proteins (needed for life) floating around in this chemical soup then the toxic molecules would fry them instantly just from their fumes alone;

 Even if amino acids were delivered to Earth via an asteroid, you are still miles off from having a functioning cell, especially in the time restraints given (see my previous posts on the mathematical challenges of Darwinism).